 Outbyte Driver UpdaterFix WiFi connectivity by updating drivers using this portable and lightweight tool.

 It’s not always the case that the drivers are causing the issue.
 Code bugs in Windows could also be the main culprit.
 In these cases, a Windows 10 update should fix things.

 In its KB3069068 update file, the company describes a patch that solves these kinds of problems.
 Here’s what Microsoft labels as the symptom for the drop of WiFi:

 The Windows Connection Manager service (WCMsvc) may stop responding in Windows 10 Insider Preview, resulting in an unexpected loss of Wi-Fi connectivity.

-As a prerequisite needed to apply this update, you must be running the Windows 10 Insider Preview Build 10130 for it to take place.
+As a prerequisite needed to apply this update, you must be running the latest Windows 10 Insider Preview Build versions for it to take place.
 So that’s about it, as Microsoft hasn’t disclosed other details regarding this update.
 Just make sure to run the Windows Update and you should be good to go.

 If this hasn’t solved your Windows 10 losing Wifi connection problem that you are experiencing, then leave your comment below.
 We have written extensively about Wi-Fi problems in the past.
 Maybe the following troubleshooting guides can help you fix your Wi-Fi